gitony0101/Coding-crash/Cpp-Crash/Cpp-Notes-0.md

 }
 ```

+It actually works like the clock when it is over INT_MAX, then it goes to the INT_MIN.

 ### Datatype importance

 **The datatype is critical to the program**.
 If you use the wrong datatype, the program will not work, or in worse,the program will give you wired result.

-It actually works like the clock when it is over INT_MAX, then it goes to the INT_MIN.
+**So, when we are coding ,the first thing we must make clear is the datatype we are using**.

 # Chapter 2 ASCII Program